Obstructive sleep apnea: Polysomnography

 Nighttime in-laboratory Level 1 polysomnography (PSG) is the gold standard test for diagnosis.
-Patients are monitored with EEG leads, pulse oximetry, temperature and pressure sensors to detect nasal and oral airflow, respiratory impedance plethysmography or similar resistance belts around the chest and abdomen to detect motion, an ECG lead, and EMG sensors to detect muscle contraction in the chin, chest, and legs.
-A hypopnea can be based on one of two criteria.
-It can either be a reduction in airflow of at least 30% for more than 10 seconds associated with at least 4% oxygen desaturation or a reduction in airflow of at least 30% for more than 10 seconds associated with at least 3% oxygen desaturation or an arousal from sleep on EEG.
+Patients are monitored with EEG leads, pulse oximetry, temperature or pressure sensors to detect nasal and oral airflow, respiratory impedance plethysmography or similar resistance belts around the chest and abdomen to detect motion, an ECG lead, and EMG sensors to detect muscle contraction in the chin, chest, and legs.

 An "event" can be either an apnea, characterized by complete cessation of airflow for at least 10 seconds, or a hypopnea in which airflow decreases by 50 percent for 10 seconds or decreases by 30 percent if there is an associated decrease in the oxygen saturation or an arousal from sleep.
 To grade the severity of sleep apnea, the number of events per hour is reported as the apnea-hypopnea index (AHI).
-An AHI of less than 5 is considered normal.
-An AHI of 5–15 is mild; 15–30 is moderate, and more than 30 events per hour characterizes severe sleep apnea.
+For adults, an AHI of less than 5 is considered normal, an AHI of [5–15) is mild, [15–30) is moderate, and ≥30 events per hour characterizes severe sleep apnea.
+For pediatrics, an AHI of less than 1 is considered normal, an AHI of [1–5) is mild, [5–10) is moderate, and ≥10 events per hour characterizes severe sleep apnea.

 Home oximetry

-In patients who are at high likelihood of having OSA, a randomized controlled trial found that home oximetry (a non-invasive method of monitoring blood oxygenation) may be adequate and easier to obtain than formal polysomnography.
-High probability patients were identified by an Epworth Sleepiness Scale (ESS) score of 10 or greater and a Sleep Apnea Clinical Score (SACS) of 15 or greater.
-Home oximetry, however, does not measure apneic events or respiratory event-related arousals and thus does not produce an AHI value.
+In people who are highly likely to have OSA, home oximetry (a non-invasive method of monitoring blood oxygenation) may be adequate and easier to obtain than formal polysomnography.
+High probability patients may be identified by an Epworth Sleepiness Scale (ESS) score of 10 or greater and a Sleep Apnea Clinical Score (SACS) of 15 or greater.
+However, home oximetry does not measure apneic events or respiratory event-related arousals and thus does not produce an AHI value.

-Treatment
+Management

-The treatment of OSAS depends upon the level of obstruction, if the obstruction is at nose or epiglottis a surgery could be required depending on the condition.
 Numerous treatment options are used in obstructive sleep apnea.
 Avoiding alcohol and smoking is recommended, as is avoiding medications that relax the central nervous system (for example, sedatives and muscle relaxants).
 Weight loss is recommended in those who are overweight.
 Continuous positive airway pressure (CPAP) and mandibular advancement devices are often used and found to be equally effective.
 Physical training, even without weight loss, improves sleep apnea.
 There is insufficient evidence to support widespread use of medications.
-In selected patients, e.g. with tonsillar hyperplasia tonsillectomy is recommended.
+In selected patients, e.g. with tonsillar hyperplasia, tonsillectomy is recommended.
 In patients failing CPAP and oral appliances, surgical treatment with conservative uvulopalatopharyngoplasty (UPPP) as salvage surgery is recommended.
-Randomized controlled studies of the efficacy of UPPP are published, showing effect on nocturnal respiration and excessive daytime sleepiness, and a systematic Meta-analysis.
+UPPP has a positive effect on nocturnal respiration and excessive daytime sleepiness.